 Ill Auriemma in locker room as No. 10 Huskies beat Creighton

-The Huskies, who were not sharp in a win over Providence on Sunday, fell behind by double digits early against the Bluejays and didn’t take their first lead until the third quarter.
+The Huskies (14-4, 9-0 Big East) have had a run of players battle COVID-19 and injuries, starting in December when star Paige Bueckers hurt her left knee, and two of their four losses have come against unranked teams.

+They weren’t sharp in a win over Providence on Sunday, and Creighton had reason to believe it had a chance to end UConn’s 168-game conference win streak when Lauren Jensen made two straight 3-pointers to open the game while getting her team out to an 18-6 lead.

-Caroline Ducharme’s jumper that bounced twice on the front of the rim before dropping through put them in front and the Huskies were in full control after that, building their lead to 22 points.
+Caroline Ducharme’s jumper that bounced twice on the front of the rim before dropping through put them in front for the first time in the third quarter and the Huskies were in full control after that, building their lead to 22 points.

+Dailey said wins like this would help the Huskies as they play through February and into the postseason.

+“To be able to come into a place like this and take their best shot that first quarter and first half and still have what it takes to win, and go out and win big in the second half, that says a lot about our players,” Dailey said.

-Creighton (15-6, 10-3 Big East) went without a field goal for more than six minutes spanning the halves while UConn went on an 18-0 run to erase a 32-20 deficit.
+Creighton (15-6, 10-3) went without a field goal for more than six minutes spanning the halves while UConn went on an 18-0 run to erase a 32-20 deficit.

-The Huskies (14-4, 9-0) went on to their fifth straight win as associate head coach Chris Dailey filled in for Auriemma, who began not feeling well at the arena and stayed in the locker room.

-Auriemma’s illness was not related to COVID-19, according to the SNY network.
-He missed the first two rounds of NCAA Tournament last year after testing positive for COVID.
+“To me, the biggest disappointment was if we had rebounded in that second quarter, and sustained the lead that we built, it could have been a different game.
+We didn’t commit to that,” Creighton coach Jim Flanery said.

 Nelson-Ododa added 13 rebounds for her fifth double-double of the season, and she also had six assists.
 Ducharme scored 13 points and Evina Westbrook had 10.